meribold/git-snap/readme.md

 The version of a file that gets committed is always the one in your working tree.
 Which files are included depends on the working tree and the index.
-Only files that exist in both the working tree and the index go into the snapshot commit.
+Only files that exist in both go into the snapshot commit.
 In particular:

 *   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
 *   If the file is neither tracked nor staged, it doesn't go into the snapshot commit.